porquero/CarbonCopy/README.md

 CarbonCopy
 ===========

-CarbonCopy is a collaborative project manager based in contexts, using the basis of communication and user defined structures:
+CarbonCopy is a collaborative communication manager based in contexts, using the basis of communication and user defined structures:

 ![Context Structure](https://raw.githubusercontent.com/porquero/CarbonCopy/master/pub/readme/context-structure.png)